Skip to main content

 Updates

-Auto-updates, stable and nightly release channels, manual checks, the 24-hour toast cooldown, build variants, and agent CLI updates.
+How Daintree handles auto-updates, stable and nightly channels, manual checks, the menu update states, the toast cooldown, Windows Store builds, and agent CLI updates.

 Updated